How to Get from Galway to Aran Islands

 1. Ferry from Galway City docks

-The ferry from Galway City takes you to Inis Mór, the largest and the main Aran Island.
+The ferry from Galway City takes you to Inis Mór, the largest and main Aran Island.

-For that reason, you could walk there from downtown Galway and shouldn’t need to drive (the Aran islands are car-free so you can’t bring a car with you.)
-But if you do drive to the Galway ferry docks, you should know that parking there is very limited.
-Parking spots can be booked here.
+• If you do drive to the Galway ferry docks, you should know that parking there is very limited.
+Parking spots at the Galway docks can be booked here.

-Its important to note that the ferries from Galway City to Aran Islands only leave seasonally.
-In 2024, the ferries from Galway to Inis Mór will run from March 29th until September 22nd, 2024.
+Its important to note that the ferries from Galway City to Aran Islands only leave seasonally, typically from March until September.

-The cost for a 1-day ferry ticket from Galway City to Inis Mór
+The cost for a 1-way ferry ticket from Galway City to Inis Mór

 Adults: €30.00